fedlinllc/fedlin-gcp-hipaa-showcase/README.md

 - ✅ **Workspace controls enforced**
 - ✅ **Readiness summary delivered**

+**Access & Admin Controls:** We harden sign-in and administrator access to HIPAA-appropriate standards (strong verification, least-privilege), without publishing step-by-step guides.

+**Data Protection & Sharing:** We set protective Workspace defaults for Gmail and Drive to reduce accidental exposure and align external sharing with HIPAA expectations.

+**Retention & eDiscovery (add-on):** When requested, we prepare Workspace for HIPAA-appropriate retention and basic eDiscovery readiness using Google Vault features available in your plan.

+**Delivery & Scope:** Work is typically completed within **3 business days after access** for a single Google Workspace tenant (most baselines fit **≤100 users**; larger environments are scoped separately).

 _Public proof style:_ statements only — **no screenshots/how-tos/raw logs/IDs** in this showcase.
 For deeper mapping, see **EVIDENCE_TABLE.md** (abstract) and **README_AUDIT_NOTES.md** (redacted notes).